humanWasHere/SPQR/README.md

 ```bash
 python3 main.py
 ```
-Enjoy your time !
+Enjoy your free time !
 SEMRC is cooking a recipe for you !

 ### Tree structure :
 ```